anquanscan/sec-tools/README.md

 [minijail](https://github.com/google/minijail): sandboxing and containment tool used in ChromeOS and Android
 [blooket-hack-](https://github.com/Harry-P-Ness/blooket-hack-): Multiple hacks that breaks the game
 [inspectorgadget](https://github.com/0x706972686f/inspectorgadget): Inspector Gadget is a central API to retrieve information from multiple APIs.
 It's specifically tailored for SOCs with Indicators of Compromise (IOCs) from multiple endpoints such as VirusTotal and GreyNoise.
 [hacktaedork](https://github.com/NeloF4/hacktaedork): HACK TAE BING DORKER
+[cmstplua-uac-bypass](https://github.com/tijme/cmstplua-uac-bypass): Cobalt Strike Beacon Object File for bypassing UAC via the CMSTPLUA COM interface.